mehighlow/SharedImageGallery/README.md

 ```
 Under the hood, Packer creates a set of temporary assets in APP RG (this can be changed to the usage of the pre-defined RG), creates a VM based on the default INFRA base image, applies configuration change.

+# Verify
+Create 2 VMs using the default INFRA image and the APP image correspondently.
+Open your web browser and reach the web page using public IP addresses of the machines you've created.
+Observe the results.

 # Useful links
 * https://www.packer.io/docs/builders/azure/arm
 * https://github.com/hashicorp/packer/blob/master/examples/azure/